polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

     innerValue:x:/@_dp/#?value
 ```

 If we ignore the above **[_data]** segment, which technically is not a part of our code, but rather its data - We have **3** lines of actual code in the above Hyperlambda.
-Trying to even create something as the above, in any other programming language, including LINQ - Would require recursive function invocations, and possibly hundreds of lines of code, depending upon which programming language you use.
+Trying to even create something as the above, in any other programming language, including C# and LINQ - Would require recursive function invocations, and possibly dozens of lines of code.
 The above code is **3 lines of code**!
 And the code is relatively easy to grasp, once you've got an understanding of lambda expressions.
-And, more importantly, the above code happens to be an example of something that would be considered an extremely useful scenario, and something you'd probably highly likely run into, when creating your own software.
+And, more importantly, the above code happens to be an example of something that would be considered a useful scenario, and something you'd probably highly likely run into, when creating your own software.

-By intelligently mastering lambda expressions, you can often describe with a single line of code, what requires hundreds, and sometimes possibly thousands of lines of code, in other programming languages.
+By intelligently mastering lambda expressions, you can often describe with a single line of code, what requires sometimes hundreds of lines of code, in other programming languages.

 You can create as many groups as you wish for your lambda expressions.
 Unless you explicitly declare a boolean operator for your first sub-expression, logical OR as assumed.